devx-cafe/devx.world/README.md

 👉 We promote Open Source products from our GitHub organization 👉 The web is programmed (MarkDown, Liquid, JavaScript and SASS)

-...and since it's programmed it double both as an internal playground and an external anything_as-code showvcase for: GitOps, Continuous Delivery, Declarative Pipelines, Branching Strategies, DX - Developer Experience, IDP - Internal Development Platform, Kanban task management, Devcontainers, Continuous Integration, Build optimization, Static Code Analysis, Automated testing ...
+...and since it's programmed it double both as an internal playground and an external anything_as-code showcase for: GitOps, Continuous Delivery, Declarative Pipelines, Branching Strategies, DX - Developer Experience, IDP - Internal Development Platform, Kanban task management, Devcontainers, Continuous Integration, Build optimization, Static Code Analysis, Automated testing ...

 ### Who can join?
 Any employee in any of the hubs of The Tech Collective is invited and encouraged to contribute.
 We run this codebase as an Open Source community.
-So the contributions should be self-explanatory and asyncronous.
+So the contributions should be self-explanatory and asynchronous.
 And subject to automated verification.

 See [CONTRIBUTING.md](CONTRIBUTING.md) on how to contribute to our repo.